bengarrett/RetroTxt/docs/menus.md

 Positions the text document from the left-top margin to the centre the of the display.

-##### Font shadows

-Apply a subtle shadow effect to each character and glyph within the text document.

 ##### Scan lines

 Apply a subtle scan line effect to the background of the page.
 The effect is more pronounced on light backgrounds but is not applied to the text.